-This Pulled Chicken Burrito Recipe is so easy to make, with delicious pulled chicken and all your favourite burrito toppings!
+This Easy Chicken Burrito Recipe is made with delicious shredded chicken and all your favourite burrito toppings.
+It's freezer-friendly, too!

 Ingredients and substitutions